Flevy Management Insights Case Study

 Explore more Fourth Industrial Revolution deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Fourth Industrial Revolution.
-These resources below were developed by management consulting firms and Fourth Industrial Revolution subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Fourth Industrial Revolution templates below that were developed by management consulting firms and Fourth Industrial Revolution subject matter experts.

 Executives often inquire about the specifics of the initial assessment and how it will identify the areas most in need of transformation.
 The assessment phase will involve a thorough analysis of the existing network infrastructure, IT systems, and business processes to determine their current state and readiness for new technologies.
 For instance, a McKinsey study suggests that a detailed assessment can help identify up to 20-30% of IT spend that could be better allocated to digital initiatives.
 This phase will also include employee interviews and workshops to gauge digital literacy and willingness to adapt to new technologies.